LuccasYuridosSantos/poc-strategy-rotation-key/README.md

 # poc-strategy-rotation-key
-tPOC to rotation key with symmetric encryption keys
+POC to rotation key with symmetric encryption keys